icanhazstring/foundry-bundle/README.md

 # foundry-bundle

-Delivers `zenstruck/foundry` alongside some additional configs and compile passes. to avoid some common problems when using `zenstruck/foundry` with symfony components.
+Delivers `zenstruck/foundry` alongside some additional configs and compiler passes. to avoid some common problems when using `zenstruck/foundry` with symfony components.

 ## Installation